BobBowles/MovieList/README.txt

 In addition to flat lists of media, support is provided to group the media into 'series' in an arbitrarily deep tree structure.

+The latest addition for v1.4 is the ability to print out a list of the media.

 Installation
 ============

-For Versions up to 1.3 the only supported platform is Linux.
+For Versions up to 1.4 the only supported platform is Linux.
 It *should* work with Mac, but I do not have a Mac available for verifying the port.

 The port to Windows is not possible at present (July 2013) because the Python-gi